peterkaragyozov/SocAuto-With-Angular/README.md

 # SocAuto

-This is my SoftUni graduate project developed with Angular 12.
+SoftUni graduate project developed with Angular 12.

-**SocAuto** is an Angular front-end application (SPA) for viewing and managing socialistic automobile listings.
+**SocAuto** is an Angular front-end app (SPA) for viewing and managing socialistic automobile listings.
 The application allows visitors to browse through different automobile listings.
 Users may register with a username and password, which allows them to create their own listings.
 Listing authors can also edit or delete their own publications at any time.

 ## Development server